Estimate Time3 min

 Before signing the papers and getting the keys to your new home, you should do a walkthrough with your real estate agent and the seller’s agent.

 If you requested any repairs as a contingency of the sale, you can confirm that the seller took care of everything properly.
-Even if you didn’t request any repairs, it can still make sense to take a one last look through the house to make sure nothing has changed since the last time you saw it.
+Even if you didn’t request any repairs, it can still make sense to take a one last look through the house to make sure nothing has changed.

 Preparing for the final walkthrough as a seller: a checklist